Kids and separation – What happens when children don’t want to spend time with one parent?

 Our Family Law Act in Australia makes it pretty clear that the ‘best interests of the children’ is the main consideration for the court when making decisions about parenting.
 But what indeed happens when Mum and Dad separate and the kids don’t want to spend time with the parent who isn’t the primary carer?

-A recent decision in the Federal Circuit Court (Weller & Weller ), makes a decision that leaves little doubt that the opinion of the children isn’t an overriding reason to stop dad (or mum) from having visiting rights.
+A recent decision in the Federal Circuit Court (Weller & Weller from 2017), makes a decision that leaves little doubt that the opinion of the children isn’t an overriding reason to stop dad (or mum) from having visiting rights.

 The court in its judgement noted that it is not for children to decide where they live, and if they spend time with the parent with whom they do not live.
 This is a matter for the parents, and if the parents cannot decide or agree, and if there is an appropriate application before the Court, then it is a matter for the Court.